Giant white-eye

 The giant white-eye, or Palau greater white-eye (Megazosterops palauensis) is a species of bird in the family Zosteropidae.
 It is monotypic within the genus Megazosterops.
 It is endemic to Palau, where its natural habitat is tropical moist lowland forest.
-The species is currently classified as Near Threatened by the IUCN due to likely habitat loss and the possibility of the establishment of the invasive Brown tree snake on the island.The Giant White-eye is13-14cm large.
+The species is currently classified as Near Threatened by the IUCN due to likely habitat loss and the possibility of the establishment of the invasive Brown tree snake on the island.The Giant White-eye is 13-14cm large.
 It has a pale yellowish supercilium from the eye, widening backwards.
 Iris, greyish to dark brown.
 Narrow pale-yellow eye ring.
 Dark loral area leading to dark greying ear-coverts with pale yellow mottling.
 Dark fulvous olive over, crown feathers, greyish towards bases.
 Slightly buffy flanks.
 Legs tawny or olive-green with yellowish soles.
 It has a mottled appearance.

 Sound and Behavior

 The Giant white-eye sounds like two Canaries (Serinus) singing at the same time.
 Short sibilant whistle during inflight or feeding.
 Downward strained whistles followed by a long trill.
 Rhythmic rattling surging while simultaneously up slurred whistles.
 Descending siren-like uttered polyphonically.
 They do not travel in flocks but do form flocks in December.